jedisct1/libsodium/.github/ISSUE_TEMPLATE/suggestions.md

 ---
 name: "🙋🏽 Planned changes"
-about: List of planned changes
+about: Track planned changes (maintainers only)
 title: ""
 labels: ""
 assignees: ""
 ---

-Please do not post features requests directly.

-The starting point should be a discussion, after having checked the roadmap: https://doc.libsodium.org/roadmap

-Suggestions should be raised as an "Ideas" discussion: https://github.com/jedisct1/libsodium/discussions

-We can then determine if the discussion needs to be escalated into a "planned change" or not.

-This will help us ensure that the issue tracker properly reflects ongoing or needed work on the project.

-Thank you! 😊🙏
+Hey there!
+Got an idea for libsodium?

+This template is for tracking work that's already been planned.
+For new feature suggestions, here's the best path forward:

+1. Check the [roadmap](https://doc.libsodium.org/roadmap) to see if it's already on our radar
+2. Start an "Ideas" thread in [Discussions](https://github.com/jedisct1/libsodium/discussions)

+From there, we can chat about it and decide together if it should become a planned change.
+This helps keep the issue tracker focused on active work.

 ---